nik786/kube-learn/KUBERNETES/k8s-link-05.md

-# In a dynamic microservices architecture, how do you manage service discovery to ensure smooth communication between services?
+2. In a dynamic microservices architecture, how do you manage service discovery to ensure smooth communication between services?

-# 🔍 Managing Service Discovery in Microservices Architecture

 | # | Method | Description | Example |
 |---|--------|-------------|---------|